 The 17th April is a celebration of all things cheese ball.

 Many people hate cheese balls.
-They are seen as very cheesy, as in “tacky.”
+Or cheeseballs.
+However you spell it, some people seem them as being very cheesy, as in “tacky.”

 In fact, “cheese ball” is one of those food words that, like corn (as in “corny”), or “vanilla”, has been absorbed into general usage to describe something as being a bit less than exotic or sexy.